|Nutrition Facts (per serving)|

 Garnish with a grapefruit slice.
 Serve and enjoy.

 - The sea breeze is one of the few drinks in which the quality of your vodka is not going to make a significant difference.
 The fruit juices will mask slight impurities, so feel free to use your "well" vodka here.

 - Look for a quality budget-friendly vodka that you would not mind drinking straight.
-There are a number of good tasting and inexpensive vodkas to choose from today.
+There are a number of tasty and inexpensive vodkas to choose from today.

 - Unless you have a juicer and it is cranberry season, making fresh cranberry juice is not as easy as other fruits.
 However, with grapefruit, a manual juicer will give you fresh juice to make a great sea breeze.

-- Though the 3:1 mix of cranberry to grapefruit juices is customary for the sea breeze, adjust the ratio to suit your taste.
+Though the 3:1 mix of cranberry to grapefruit juices is customary for the sea breeze, feel free to adjust the ratio to suit your taste.

 - Transform this into a punch by maintaining the proportions and scaling up each ingredient.
 For example, to fill a 60-ounce pitcher, combine 11 ounces (1 1/3 cups) vodka, 30 ounces (3 3/4 cups) cranberry juice, and 10 ounces (1 1/4 cups) grapefruit juice.
 Stir and adjust to taste.
 Add a little ice to the pitcher or pour it over ice in the glass.

 - The sea breeze can also be shaken and strained over fresh ice.
 This adds a little more air to the drink, which is very appealing, especially on really hot days.